randomascii/main/xperf/XperfUI/ReadMe.txt

 Remember settings.
 Implement settings dialog - configure trace directories, buffer sizes, heap-tracing executable, option for stacks on user events, option for DX tracing.
+Place the trace-name editing box appropriately.

 To-do eventually:
 Disable compress options (checkbox and menu) for Windows 7 and below.
 Transparent compression/decompression into .zip files.
+Note that if a trace is compressed and then renamed that the trace inside the .zip file will be wrong - it should be fixed up when the renaming happens.
 Have a button to copy the recommended (or one of several recommended) startup profiles.
 Perhaps a first-run configuration dialog?
-Disable ESC as a way to close XperfUI.
 Resize output window as well when sizing the window, just a bit.
 Code cleanup:
 - getenv wrapper
 - ordering code sanely
 - moving more code to separate functions/files
-Grow the output window as well as the trace window when sizing the dialog?

 Unimportant:
 Allow configuring which symbols should be stripped.